-As a revered UNESCO site, The Alhambra is one of the region's most popular visitor attractions.
+As a revered UNESCO site, The Alhambra is one of the region's most popular visitor attractions and remnants of its Moorish history.
 Its original constructions date back to AD889, where it was built upon Roman fortifications.
 It came into prominence in the mid 13th century when Yusuf I, the Sultan of Granada, converted it into a palace.

 It was an important site for the Christian requisition of Spain, and is the site where the leaders of the requisition, Isabella and Ferdinand held court.
 With the removal of Islamic people and culture from Spain, the site eventually fell into ruin, until it was restored by Napoleon.